Mastering SQL Joins: A Guide for WGU ITEC2117 Students

 What’s the Deal with LEFT JOIN?

-To illustrate, consider this SQL query: sql SELECT Title, TotalSales FROM Book LEFT JOIN YearStats ON Book.Year = YearStats.Year;
+SELECT Title, TotalSales FROM Book LEFT JOIN YearStats ON Book.Year = YearStats.Year;

 This query showcases a common use case where you want to display the Title and TotalSales from your Book table while connecting it with the YearStats table based on the year.
 Here's the thing: the LEFT JOIN ensures that every single book—regardless of whether it has matching data in YearStats—is included in your results.